oracle/weblogic-image-tool/documentation/site/content/userguide/logging.md

 date: 2019-02-23T17:19:24-05:00
 draft: false
 weight: 5
+description: "Learn how to configure the Image Tool logging framework."
 ---

 The Image Tool uses standard Java logging.
 To alter the default logging settings, you can modify the `logging.properties`